 Displays include archaeology, glass, ceramics and militaries.
 The 2003 extension is now blending well into the original structure.
-The old brew house is a craft museum and the stable block is now a welcoming cafe.
+The old brew house is a craft museum and the stable block is now a

 On the outside of the hall are some 380 acres of walks and woodlands, aquarium, butterfly gardens, a nature centre and a craft museum adapted from the old brew house.

 Set around the grounds there is a deer pond and an underground icehouse designed to ensure that the winter freeze-up povided the family with supplies at a time when nobody had refrigerators.

 Inside is a library donated by the late Eric Halsall who for many years fronted the TV series One Man And His Dog.

 The last member of the Towneley family to reside at the hall was Lady O'Hagan, who sold the house to the town council on very generous terms.

 Lady O'Hagan is buried in the churchyard of St John's in Cliviger and nearby is the grave of General Scarlett who successfully led the Charge of the Heavy Brigade in 1854.

 The ill-fated Light Brigade got the publicity but it was the Heavy Brigade's victory which kept the sea lanes open during the Crimean War.